 That is why I wanted to put together my own!

 I’ve turned my own recommendations that I always give into a handy little calculator- it’s not just going to spit out numbers for you, it will actually explain why I recommend what I do!

-Head on over to The Hungry Truth’s Calorie & Macro Calculator to get your own calorie recommendations!
+Head over to this link to use my FREE Calorie & Macro Calculator to calculator your own calorie needs.